 If you are angry at a situation, whether it involves your colleagues, boss or even a client, allow yourself to walk away.
 You know yourself the best, so you can assess how to deal with the situation, however it might be a good idea to get out, go for a walk and get some fresh air.

 It is natural to get angry, everyone will lose their temper from time to time.
 However, you need to adopt skills like empathy to deal with it.
 If you are involved in a conflict with a colleague or and employee, then empathise with them.
-Trying to see the problem from their perspective and really trying to understand where they are coming from, will help resolve the issue effectively.
+Try to see the problem from the other persons perspective.
+Trying to understand where the other person is coming from will help resolve the issue effectively.

 Alternatively, if you are upset or angry about something that a colleague or employee has done or said, then approach them calmly.
 The way you approach a person will determine the result of the conversation.
 If you walk in and are visibly raging, then the receiver will mirror your body language too, which is ineffective in resolving issues.
 To avoid any big arguments, you should try to approach the conversation calmly.

-Remember that your work place should be a place where you feel safe and comfortable, and if that is not the case then perhaps you need to have some conversations with those around you.
+Remember that your work place should be a place where you feel safe and comfortable.
+If you don’t feel safe then you may need to have some conversations with those around you.
 Also keep in mind that you are a professional, in a professional setting, therefore you must keep your emotions in check.
 Miscommunication is usually the main source of conflict, only through sincere conversation and dialogue can you voice the issues before they become major clashes.

 Remember to keep calm and carry on.
 More on managing your staff.